BioMedLab-HM/biomed-iot/README.md

 ### Requirements

 The setup and platform have been tested on a cleanly installed Debian 12 server (x86 and ARM) and under Raspberry Pi OS (64-Bit) on a Raspberry Pi 4, both running Python 3.11.2.
-It is recommended that you create a new Linux user (included in the sudo group) under which the platform will run.
+It is recommended that you create a new Linux user (included in the sudo group) under which the platform will run (instructions see below).
 To enable email verification for platform users, an SMTP email provider with 'App-password' is necessary.
-For example, Gmail&reg; offers this for free. during the Biomed IoT installation process you will be asked for the SMTP email server, port, email address and app-password (a more modern version than App-password may be implemented in the future.)
+For example, Gmail&reg; offers this for free. during the Biomed IoT installation process you will be asked for the SMTP email server, port, email address and app-password.

 ### Setup

-If you want to up Biomed IoT server on a Raspberry Pi, you can use [Debian for Pi](https://raspi.debian.net) or, the easier way, [Raspberry Pi OS light (64 Bit)](https://www.raspberrypi.com/software/operating-systems/), flashed to an SD-card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+If you want to set up Biomed IoT server on a Raspberry Pi, you can use [Debian for Pi](https://raspi.debian.net) or, the easier way, [Raspberry Pi OS light (64 Bit)](https://www.raspberrypi.com/software/operating-systems/), flashed to an SD-card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 If your are using Raspberry Pi OS, the user can be created before the flashing process with the Raspberry Pi Imager.
 In this case you can omit the first steps and start with ‘Add your newly created user to the sudo group‘.

 First prepare your system for the Biomed IoT setup.
-Read the instructions carefully before executing the following commands:
+Read and understand the instructions carefully before executing the following commands:

 Switch to user 'root' and enter the password when prompted